IBM/GetStartedJava/README.md

 We're now going to update your local code to point to this database.
 We'll store the credentials for the services in a properties file.
 This file will get used ONLY when the application is running locally.
 When running in IBM Cloud, the credentials will be read from the `VCAP_SERVICES` environment variable.

-1. In your browser, go to IBM Cloud, select Dashboard and select your Cloudant service under the Cloud Foundry Services section:
+a.
+In your browser, go to IBM Cloud, select Dashboard and select your Cloudant service under the Cloud Foundry Services section:
 ![](images/dashboard.png)

-2. click **Service Credentials** on the left-hand navigation
+b. click **Service Credentials** on the left-hand navigation

-3. If you don't see "view Credentials", select the button `New credential` to create credentials that your local application will access.
+c.
+If you don't see "view Credentials", select the button `New credential` to create credentials that your local application will access.

-4. click on View Credentials
+d. click on View Credentials
 ![](images/Getcreds.png)

-5. Copy and paste just the url from the credentials to the url field of the `/src/main/resources/cloudant.properties` file (relative to the `GetStartedJava` directory), and save the changes.
+e.
+Copy and paste just the url from the credentials to the url field of the `/src/main/resources/cloudant.properties` file (relative to the `GetStartedJava` directory), and save the changes.

-6. Restart the server
+f.
+Restart the server

 ```
 $ bx cf push